Table Tennis Spin: All You Need to Know (From an Expert)

 Want to devastate your opponents in table tennis?
 Then you my friend, need to learn the mechanics of table tennis spin.

-When equipped with a half-decent bat, a player well-versed in spin will destroy anyone who is not — spin is just that powerful of a tool.
+When equipped with a half-decent paddle, a player well-versed in spin will destroy anyone who is not — spin is just that powerful of a tool.
 I credit much of my table tennis success to my mastery of spin.
-Hopefully, this guide can provide a solid foundation to get you started.
+Hopefully, this guide can provide a solid foundation to table tennis spin to get you started.

 Why Use Spin in Table Tennis?
 What Purpose Does It Serve?